Andrew-EKrause/Assembly-Programs/README.md

 ### Program 5: `recursivesort.asm`
 **_Program that Recursively Sorts an Array_** <br/>
 Like `Program 4`, this program requires the user to enter in some numerical input in order the program to execute.
 The program recursively sorts through an array of values, and displays the value in numerical order from least to greatest.
-If you need to see any screenshots, which were specified in `Program 1: helloprogram0mips.asm`, click the following link: [See screenshots on opening and running the program](#running-the-assembly-programs).
+If you need to see any screenshots for opening the file, which were specified in `Program 1: helloprogram0mips.asm`, click the following link: [See screenshots on opening and running the program](#running-the-assembly-programs).
 Steps to running the program are listed below.

 1. First, click on "File" in the Mars environemnt.
 Then click "Open".
 A window should open where you can select a .asm file to open in the Mars environment.
 2. If you do not see any .asm files you can select to open, navigate to the project folder you downloaded from this repository.
-Select the "indicesum.asm" file.
+Select the "recursivesort.asm" file.
 Click "Open".
 3. To run the program, click on the "Run" option at the top of the Mars environment window, and then click "Assemble".
 4. You should recieve a message in the "Mars Messages" tab at the bottom of the Mars environment window indicating that the execution completed successfully.
 5. After you see the confirmation message, "execution completed successfully", click the green run icon.
 The program should run, and you should see the output on the "Run I/O" tab at the bottom of the Mars environment window.